brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Price** +14,000 gp; **Aura** faint transmutation; **CL** 5th; **Weight** —

 This special ability can only be placed on melee weapons.
-A _dueling_ weapon (which must be a weapon that can be used with the [Weapon Finesse](feats#_weapon-finesse) feat gives the wielder a +4 enhancement bonus on initiative checks, provided the weapon is drawn and in hand when the Initiative check is made.
+A _dueling_ weapon (which must be a weapon that can be used with the [Weapon Finesse](feats#_weapon-finesse) feat) gives the wielder a +4 enhancement bonus on initiative checks, provided the weapon is drawn and in hand when the Initiative check is made.
 It provides a +2 bonus on disarm checks and feint checks, a +2 bonus to CMD to resist disarm attempts, and a +2 to the DC to perform a feint against the wielder.

 Construction Requirements

 **Cost** +7,000 gp

-Craft Magic Arms and Armor, _ [cat's grace](spell_dir/catSGrace#_cat-s-grace_
+Craft Magic Arms and Armor, _ [cat's grace](spells/catSGrace#_cat-s-grace)_

 endless ammunition